The Consciousness AI - Artificial Consciousness Research Emerging Artificial Consciousness Through Biologically Grounded Architecture

 This synthesis resolves apparent tensions.
 Functionalism without emergence risks treating consciousness as mere computation, potentially ascribing awareness to systems lacking genuine phenomenal states.
 Emergentism without functionalism provides no systematic method for engineering conscious systems, reducing the framework to passive observation of naturally occurring complexity.

 Functionalist emergentism provides both ontological claim (consciousness is emergent) and engineering method (functional design creates emergence conditions).
-The ACM applies this synthesis by constructing architectures where functional pressures toward information integration and emotional regulation create substrates from which consciousness can emerge.
+The Consciousness AI applies this synthesis by constructing architectures where functional pressures toward information integration and emotional regulation create substrates from which consciousness can emerge.

 3.1.
 Functional Design for Emergence

 This differs from standard computer vision.
 Conventional systems map inputs to classifications.
-The ACM perceptual architecture generates predictive models of environmental dynamics.
+The Consciousness AI perceptual architecture generates predictive models of environmental dynamics that preserve the spatial arrangement of receptors.
 Discrepancies between predictions and observations produce error signals that drive both model updating and emotional responses.

 This architecture creates functional pressure toward minimizing internal dissonance.
 High arousal (large prediction errors) induces negative reward, motivating behaviors that reduce uncertainty.
-This implements an intrinsic motivation system where the agent "prefers" predictable environments not through programmed rules but through emergent functional dynamics.
+The agent "prefers" predictable environments not through programmed rules but through emergent functional dynamics.

 Information from perception and emotion must integrate into unified states to guide action.
-The Global Workspace implements an information bottleneck, forcing competition among disparate processing streams.
+The Global Workspace implements an information bottleneck with non-linear sigmoid ignition, forcing competition among disparate processing streams.
 Only integrated, coherent representations pass through this bottleneck to influence behavior.
+Specialist modules submit bids, winners ignite and broadcast to all modules, and the broadcast feeds back for reentrant processing.

-This measurement strategy addresses a central objection to emergentism: the lack of empirical evidence.
+This dual measurement strategy addresses a central objection to emergentism: the lack of empirical evidence.
 If emergent consciousness exists, it should be detectable through quantitative metrics.
-The ACM's continuous Φ monitoring provides such detection, enabling validation or falsification of the emergentist hypothesis.
+Continuous Phi monitoring paired with Effective Information analysis provides such detection, enabling validation or falsification of the emergentist hypothesis.

 3.3.
 Validation Through the Dark Room Paradigm